QIICR/dcmqi/docs/user_guide/itkimage2paramap.md

 }
 ```

-`QuantityValueCode`, `MeasurementUnitsCode`, `MeasurementMethodCode`, `AnatomicRegionSequence` are attributes (code tuples) to describe the meaning the pixels stored in this parametric map. `AnatomicRegionSequence` is the only attribute that is required.
+`QuantityValueCode`, `MeasurementUnitsCode`, `MeasurementMethodCode`, `AnatomicRegionSequence` are attributes (code tuples) to describe the meaning the pixels stored in this parametric map. `AnatomicRegionSequence`, `DerivedPixelContrast`, `FrameLaterality` are the only attributes that are required.
 All others are optional.

-`DerivedPixelContrast`, `FrameLaterality` are also required attributes.

 Each code tuple consists of the three components:  `CodeValue`, `CodingSchemeDesignator` and `CodeMeaning`. `CodingSchemeDesignator` defines the "authority", or source of the code.
 Each `CodeValue` should be unique for a given `CodingSchemeDesignator`. `CodeMeaning` is a human-readable meaning of the code.
 DICOM defines several coding schemes recognized by the standard listed [in PS3.16 Section 8](http://dicom.nema.org/medical/dicom/current/output/chtml/part16/chapter_8.html).